scy-phy/minicps/docs/swat-tutorial.rst

    :start-after: ## SET POPUP
    :end-before: ## END SET POPUP

-Run again the simulation...
-A window like the one below should pop-up:
+Run the simulation again...
+A window like the one below should pop-up (if you have an X server on your system):

 ..
 TODO: add pop-up win pic
 .. a image:: images/swat-pop-up.png